 George Archer Hooke was one of twelve children born to his parents, William (photo) and Harriett, but the historical record reveals what must have been considerable grief for this family over many years.
 At least six of them did not survive to the age of 20.

+William was born on 8th July 1826 and his wife, Harriett, on 7th December 1831.
 In the 1891 census William was described as a warehouseman living at 4 Hurlingham Road, Fulham, along with his wife Harriett (59) and children, Alice (28) - a bank clerk (and chess champion), Frederick (22) - an engineer clerk, Alfred (20) - a tailor clerk and Hannah (17) - a student.

 One year later, on 9th November 1892, aged 66, William died, leaving his wife and six surviving children.
 In 1901 Harriet lived in 27 Crorted Road, Herne Hill, Dulwich, Camberwell, along with her daughter Alice and three members of the Warren family, Samuel J (30), Charlotte (25) and Philip H (15).
 By 1911 she and Alice had moved to 12 Eatonville Road, Upper Tooting (photo), just round the corner from George and family living in Drakefield Road.